indicozy/wmtm/README.md

 ## Under consideration
 - [ ] Create a website/server similar to [gnome-look.org](https://www.gnome-look.org/) which will download ready configs from my site

+## I want to upload my own theme, how can I do that?
+I still thinking on how to do that, but for now feel free to send to indicozy@protonmail.com

 P.S.
 I'm a beginner developer, if you have some bash scripting skills, please peer-review my script.
-I made the code as human-readable and maintainable as much as possible, but it's still a mess.
+I made the code as human-readable and maintainable as much as possible, but it's still a big mess.

 ### Bugs
 * rofi everywhere is broken, I guess an update broke something